Light-bodied, crisp wine with fig, lemon and grassy tones.

 One great technique, if you know or suspect you’ll only finish half a bottle, is to have an empty half- bottle available, which you ll and cork right when you open your original bottle.
 Because that wine has had only minimal exposure to oxygen and can’t absorb any more because of the bottle’s seal, you can typically preserve it for a week or more safely.
 But it does take some planning.
 If you find yourself with a partial bottle at the end of a leisurely dinner, don’t stress.
 Just reclose the wine bottle, and stick it in the fridge.

 What was once a pastime of the well-to-do is now a pleasure that most of us can partake in but in order to wine you need to learn some wine tasting techniques.
 However, due to lack of experience many of us quietly sit back in wonder as we watch wine aficionados, swirling their glasses and swishing the juice of the Gods between their cheeks.
+Some people just pick one at random out of their IWA Wine Cabinet and hope for the best.
+The cabinet they have might look impressive, but their wine knowledge might be lacking in knowledge.

 Attending a wine tasting can be a fabulous, glamorous, fun event that you can absolutely enjoy as long as you take a few things into consideration.